 If you memorize just one keyboard shortcut, it should be Tab.

-Every Element (aka block of text) in the script needs to have a type.
+Every text block in the script needs to have a type.
 For instance character, dialogue, scene heading.
-Scripto does its best to predict which type of Element you'll want next based but sometimes there are a few plausible options.
+Scripto does its best to predict which type of block you'll want next based but sometimes there are a few plausible options.

-So if Scripto creates a new Element and it's not the type you want, hit Tab a few times and you'll probably get to the one you want.
-(Poweruser move: Shift + Tab cycles through Elements types in the opposite order.)
+So if Scripto creates a new text block and it's not the type you want, hit Tab a few times and you'll probably get to the one you want.
+(Poweruser move: Shift + Tab cycles through block types in the opposite order.)

-If you aren't getting the Element Type that you want...
+If you aren't getting the block type that you want...

-⌘ + E will open and close the Element menu
+⌘ + E will open and close the block type menu

-or, you can memorize the keyboard shortcuts for each individual Element type.
+or, you can memorize the keyboard shortcuts for each individual block type.

 Screenplay